 A Heart for Nursing, A Passion for Students: Dr. Angela Oigbokie’s Lasting Impact at LCON

 At the Loewenberg College of Nursing, excellence in nursing education is shaped by faculty who not only teach the science of nursing, but also embody its compassion, leadership, and service.
-Among those leaders is Dr. Angela Oigbokie, affectionately known as Dr. O. Dr. Oigbokie is a clinical assistant professor whose unwavering dedication to student success and community health continues to leave a meaningful impact on both the College and the profession.
+Among those leaders is Dr. Angela Oigbokie, affectionately known as Dr. O. Dr. Oigbokie is a clinical associate professor who was recently promoted to Clinical Professor, with the official title beginning in September 2026.

 Dr. Oigbokie began her journey with LCON in 2014 as a part-time instructor before transitioning to a full-time role in nursing academia in 2015.
-Since then, she has become a familiar and respected presence within the undergraduate and graduate nursing programs, teaching courses that include Pharmacology, Gerontological Nursing, Community Health Practicum, Health Assessment Lab, Gerontology Practicum, and Teach-Learn-Coach (TLC) in Pharmacology for first-semester nursing students.
+Since then, she has established herself as a well-known and respected figure in undergraduate teaching courses, including Pharmacology, Gerontological Nursing, Community Health Practicum, Health Assessment Lab, Gerontology Practicum, and Teach-Learn-Coach (TLC) in Pharmacology for first-semester nursing students.
+Currently, she primarily teaches in the graduate program, sharing her expertise across various concentrations, such as Family Nurse Practitioner, Nursing Education, and Nursing Leadership.

 A certified family nurse practitioner, Dr. Oigbokie brings years of diverse clinical experience into the classroom, having worked in critical care, occupational health, public health, and long-term care.
 Her ability to connect real-world nursing practice with academic instruction has made her a trusted mentor and advocate for aspiring nurses.